TEAMMATES/teammates/docs/design/architecture.md

 - **Origin check**: Mitigates [CSRF attacks](https://owasp.org/www-community/attacks/csrf).
 - **Authentication and authorization check**: Verifies the logged-in user has sufficient privileges.

+Authentication is centered on the internal `Account` UUID stored in the session cookie.
+External logins are resolved through `AccountIdentity`, which binds an OpenID Connect (OIDC) `issuer` + `subject` pair to an `Account`.
+This keeps account profile data separate from login-provider-specific identity data and allows multiple identities to be linked to the same account.

 ### Template Method pattern

 We use the [Template Method pattern](http://en.wikipedia.org/wiki/Template_method_pattern) to abstract the process flow into the `Action` classes.